mansemino/ArctiumSnifferBrowser/readme.txt

 Updates:

-- Updated to add parsers for several packets (no gatherer yet) .
-ChatMessageAfk, ChatMessageDnd, ChatMessageSay, ChatMessageYell, ChatMessageWhisper, LogXPGain, LogoutResponse, LogoutInstant, MoveUpdate
+- Updated to support 5.4.2.17658 live build data
   .
-Full handler offsets for 5.4.1.17538
-- Updated to support 5.4.1.17538 retail client
-  .
 Parser/Gatherer module disabled atm (I'm updating the structs :P) .
 Same for details on packets: Only RAW data is shown
-- Added some opcodes from Arctium Server to SnifferParser.DAT
+- Added some opcodes to SnifferParser.DAT